Quantium/Oraculo/README.md

 Oraculo
 =======

 Do you want to know your fortune.
-You can now ask it to Oraculo.
-Oraculo is an arduino simple and educational project.
+You can ask to *Oraculo*, a simple and educational arduino project.